MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add new like/dislike function.
+* Add new modifyPost function in post.controller.js.

 # Before to run this server